-The Kosmos Energy STEM Teacher Institute is an innovative program offered through the Perot Museum to improve the quality of formal science instruction for participating kindergarten through 12th grade teachers, and increase interest and engagement among their students in STEM subjects.
-Through this program, teachers enjoy professional development opportunities and access to the Perot Museum's network of educators and vast resources.
+The Kosmos Energy STEM

+Teacher Institute is an innovative

+program offered through the Perot

+Museum to improve the quality

+of formal science instruction for

+participating kindergarten through

+12th grade teachers, and increase

+interest and engagement among

+their students in STEM subjects.

+Through this program, teachers

-The Kosmos Energy STEM Teacher Institute at the Perot Museum of Nature and Science benefited about 4,800 students during the 2017-2018 school year, with participating teachers reporting increased confidence and creativity in teaching the STEM disciplines
+The Kosmos Energy STEM Teacher Institute at the Perot Museum of Nature and Science benefited about 4,800 students during the 2017-2018 school year, with participating teachers reporting increased confidence and creativity in teaching the STEM disciplines.